 \subsection{Cost Volume Pyramid}

 Given the extracted features, the next step is to construct cost volumes for depth inference in the reference view.
-Common approaches usually build a single cost volume at a fixed resolution~\cite{yao2018mvsnet,yao2019recurrent,im2018dpsnet}, which incurs in large memory requirements and thus, limits the use of high-resolution images.
+Common approaches usually build a single cost volume at a fixed resolution~\cite{im2018dpsnet,yao2018mvsnet,yao2019recurrent}, which incurs in large memory requirements and thus, limits the use of high-resolution images.
 Instead, we propose to build a~\emph{cost volume pyramid}, a process that iteratively estimates and refines depth maps to achieve high resolution depth inference.
 More precisely, we first build a cost volume for coarse depth map estimation based on images of the coarsest resolution in image pyramids and uniform sampling of the fronto-parallel planes in the scene.
-Then, we construct cost volumes from this coarse estimation and depth residual hypotheses iteratively to achieve a depth map with high resolution and accuracy.
+Then, we construct partial cost volumes based on coarse estimation and depth residual hypotheses iteratively to achieve depth maps with higher resolution and accuracy.
 We provide details about these two steps below.

 {\bf Cost Volume for Coarse Depth Map Inference.}~We start building a cost volume at the $L$th level corresponding to the lowest image resolution $(H/2^L, W/2^L)$.~Assume depth measured at the reference view of a scene ranges from $d_{\text{min}}$ to $d_{\text{max}}$.
 We construct the cost volume for the reference view by sampling $M$ fronto-parallel planes uniformly across entire depth range.
 A sampled depth $d =d_{\text{min}}+m (d_{\text{max}} - d_{\text{min}})/M, m\in\{0,1,2,\cdots,M-1\}$ represents a plane where its normal ${\bf n}_0$ is the principal axis of the reference camera.